 The journalism/law 3+3 program allows students to complete virtually all journalism and mass communication (SJMC) requirements in the first three years, including requirements for a specific undergraduate SJMC major.
-If admitted to the Drake University Law School, the student then counts Law School courses taken in the fourth year as the area of concentration required of all journalism majors.
+If admitted to the Drake University Law School, the student may then count 21 to 24 Law School credit hours taken in the fourth year as the area of concentration required of all journalism majors.
 The fourth year also constitutes the student's first year in Drake Law School.

 |School of Journalism and Mass Communication Core Courses|

 |JMC 030 - Mass Media in a Global Society||3|

 |JMC 031 - Multimedia Lab||1|

 |JMC 041 - Financial Fundamentals for Communication Professionals||1|

 |JMC 055 - Digital Media Strategies||3|

 JMC 058 - Foundations of Visual Communication, or

 |Area of Concentration - All SJMC majors must complete a 21-credit block of courses not offered within the SJMC.
 This block must be approved by the student's adviser and dean.
 At least 12 of these credits must be in courses numbered 100 or higher.
 Courses taken to satisfy requirements in other areas may also count toward this requirement.||21|